reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertArrayEquals(new int[] {1, 12, 99, 101}, result);
 }
 ```

 The test converts double numbers to integers using a `DoubleToIntFunction`.
 It asserts that the result is [1, 12, 99, 101] when applied to the input [1.0, 12.34, 99.0, 101.444].

 ### DoubleToLongFunction

-**The `DoubleToLongFunction` interface represents a function that accepts a double-valued argument and produces an long-valued result.**
+**The `DoubleToLongFunction` interface represents a function that accepts a double-valued argument and produces a long-valued result.**

 ```java
 @FunctionalInterface
 public interface DoubleToLongFunction {
   int applyAsLong(double value);
 }
 ```

 This represents the double-to-long primitive specialization for `Function`, which is a functional interface with the functional method `applyAsLong(double)`.

 Here is an example that demonstrates the usage of `DoubleToLongFunction`:

 ```java
 @Test
 void doubleToLongFunction() {